Lake Sawyer Community Club

 Picture

-The Black Diamond Police want to inform you there are new laws regarding SUPs.
-Here they are:
+The Black Diamond Police want to inform of the laws regarding SUPs. :

 SUPs are vessels and you are required to have a wearable PFD on board.
 It has to be accessible.
-There are some models that have a small net or nylon pack built into the design to hold personal items.
+Some models that have a small net or nylon pack built into the design to hold personal items.

 Children 12 years of age and younger are required to wear a PFD when on a SUP.

-In addition you are required to have a sounding device with you, as with any manually propelled vessel like canoe, kayak, rowboat, dinghy. (i.e.,whistle attached to the PFD)
+You are also required to have a sounding device with you, as with any manually propelled vessel like canoe, kayak, rowboat.. (i.e.: whistle attached to the PFD)

 Boater's Education Card